rhulse/kiosk-application-framework/README.md

 The Te Papa DLS has [more information](https://dls.tepapa.govt.nz/_pages/patterns/gloss/).

 Analytics: When a gloss is opened it sends an Open event, with the word that triggered the event.
 It does not send a close event, as this really does not provide any useful information.
-The user has to close the gloss at some stage, and duration open doesn't seem like a hepful measure, altough number of audio plays _may_ be useful.
+The user has to close the gloss at some stage, and duration open doesn't seem like a hepful measure, although number of audio plays _may_ be useful.

 ### Screensaver/Attractor Loop